 If you know of others, please share them in the comments so we can all benefit.

 All links lead to the main pattern company sites.
-Feel free to Google and/or order from your favorite pattern supplier or the pattern company itself.
+Feel free to internet search and/or order from your favorite pattern supplier or the pattern company itself.

 Past Patterns – generally well drafted with sources listed and other period information (Some of the Past Patterns you see in the above photo are discontinued and are really hard to find.)